dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 ## Become a contributor

-You can contribute to Karavi PowerFlex Metrics in several ways.
+You can contribute to Karavi Metrics for PowerFlex in several ways.
 Here are some examples:

-* Contribute to the Karavi PowerFlex Metrics codebase.
+* Contribute to the codebase.
 * Report and triage bugs.
 * Feature requests
 * Write technical documentation and blog posts, for users and contributors.
-* Help others by answering questions about Karavi PowerFlex Metrics.
+* Help others by answering questions about this project.

 ## Report bugs

 We aim to track and document everything related to this repo via the Issues page.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.

 Before submitting a new issue, try to make sure someone hasn't already reported the problem.
-Look through the [existing issues](https://github.com/dell/karavi-powerflex-metrics/issues) for similar issues.
+Look through the [existing issues](https://github.com/dell/karavi-metrics-powerflex/issues) for similar issues.

-Report a bug by submitting a [bug report](https://github.com/dell/karavi-powerflex-metrics/issues/new?labels=type%2Fbug%2C+needs-triage&template=bug_report.md&title=%5BBUG%5D%3A).
+Report a bug by submitting a [bug report](https://github.com/dell/karavi-metrics-powerflex/issues/new?labels=type%2Fbug%2C+needs-triage&template=bug_report.md&title=%5BBUG%5D%3A).
 Make sure that you provide as much information as possible on how to reproduce the bug.

 When opening a Bug please include the following information to help with debugging: